loosewheel/lwcomputers/readme.txt

 with larger terminal character sizes, and is nearly doubled to support click events.
 If the terminal is too sluggish, try reducing the character resolution and/or disabling click events.

+Meta disk v world folder

+Meta disk:
+This option stores computer and floppy disk data in the item's meta data.
+This increases burden on the game engine, but ensures that no redundant data remains.
+Contents of the disks are not directly accessible outside of the game.
+This option may be better for multi-player games.
+Where players may be losing items all over the place, and don't have access to the world save folder anyway.

+World folder:
+This option stores computer and floppy disk data each in its own folder under the world save folder.
+The disk contents are directly accessible outside of the game, and generally less data needs to be moved around per operation.
+If a disk item is removed from the world (permanently) the disk's contents remain in the world save folder.
+This option may be better for local games, where you want to tinker with your programs to get your contraptions to work.

+The path to a computers hard drive's contents:
+<minetest path>/worlds/<world>/lwcomputers/computer_<id>

+The path to a floppy disk's contents:
+<minetest path>/worlds/<world>/lwcomputers/floppy_<id>

 Lua disk